 "Yeah, unfortunately.
 Can you tell me what's being said, Mina?" he asked, using her real name.

 "Not much; it's all really hush-hush.
 LIM's got a three-hundred-K meseta bounty on your head, but it's not out in general circulation.
 Strictly notice to the top-flight fixers, with special instructions not to pass the word around or to hire outside muscle.
-I mean, there's maybe twenty people who've heard about in the whole arch', and none of them are going to let it get into general circulation.
+I mean, there's maybe twenty people who've heard about it in the whole arch', and none of them are going to let it get into general circulation.
 You figure it's the street they're scared of, or the cops?"

 Tyler shrugged.